Stocks and Shares ISAs are the best investment you could make and here is, in a nutshell, why:

 You have heard about stocks and shares ISAs and find them confusing – try as you may, you can’t decide which is the best ISA for you.

 You are terrified you’ll choose wrong and will lose your money and your future.

 I understand.
 It is how I felt six years ago.
 Do you know what I did?

-I learned about stocks and shares ISAs; selected the best investment ISA for me; opened a Nutmeg ISA.
+I learned about stocks and shares ISAs, selected the best investment ISA for me, and opened a Nutmeg Stocks and Shares ISA.

 - What are stocks and shares ISAs?

-- Why are stocks and shares ISAs hassle-free investment for beginners?
+- Why are stocks and shares ISAs hassle-free investment for all?